-Opening Reception: Saturday, September 17, 6-9 pm
+Opening Reception and Performance: Saturday, June 3, 6-9 pm

 Groundspace Project is an artist-run alternative space located just east of the 4th Street bridge in downtown Los Angeles.

 Exhibition hours are Friday and Saturday, 1-6 pm.

 Los Angeles, CA 90033